tourstream/tstr-crs-adapter/README.md

 useDateFormat | 'DDMMYYYY' (according to [momentjs date format](https://momentjs.com/docs/#/displaying/))

-### Supported options
+### Supported CRS

+You can check the currently supported CRSs with `UbpCrsAdapter.CRS_TYPES`.
-Currently this module supports the connection to following CRS:
+Currently this module supports the connection to following CRS masks:

 CRS             | connectionType   | connectionOptions                | exitOptions
 :---            | :---             | :---                             | :---